gemfire/gemfire-developer-website/content/blog/removing-unused-pdxtypes/index.md

 ---
+title: Removing Unused PdxTypes from a VMware GemFire Distributed System
+lastmod: '2021-04-22'
 date: 2020-04-28
-description: A short description of the blog post
-lastmod: '2021-04-22'
 team:
 - Barry Oglesby
-title: Removing Unused PdxTypes from a VMware GemFire Distributed System
 type: blog
+description: This article describes a way to remove unused PdxTypes from the Distributed System.
 ---

 ## Introduction